OpenFogStack/FReD/README.md

 ### Code Quality and Testing

 In order to keep our code clean and working, we provide a number of test suites and support a number of code quality tools.
+Please keep in mind that most tests require a working Docker installation.

 #### Static Analysis